-- 1.1 This Treasury Management Policy is based upon the recommendations of the Code of Practice on Treasury in the Public Services issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) (2017 Edition). - 1.2 The Code identifies three key principles- - The Association should put in place formal and comprehensive objectives, policies and practices, strategies and reporting arrangements for the effective management and control of its treasury management activities. - The policies and practices should make clear that the effective management and control of risk are prime objectives of the Association's treasury management activities and that responsibility for these lies clearly within the organisation.
+- 1.1 This Treasury Management Policy is based upon the recommendations of the Code of Practice on Treasury in the Public Services issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) (2021 Edition) and in line with the expectations of the Scottish Housing Regulator as set out in the Regulatory Standards. - 1.2 The CIPFA Code identifies three key principles- - The Association should put in place formal and comprehensive objectives, policies and practices, strategies and reporting arrangements for the effective management and control of its treasury management activities. - The policies and practices should make clear that the effective management and control of risk are prime objectives of the Association's treasury management activities and that responsibility for these lies clearly within the organisation.
 The appetite for risk should form a part of the annual strategy including any use of financial instruments for the prudent management of those risks and should ensure that priority is given to security and liquidity when investing funds. - The Association should acknowledge that the pursuit of value for money in treasury management, and the use of suitable performance measures, are valid and important tools for responsible organisations to employ in support of their business and service objectives, and that, within the context of effective risk management, the treasury management policies and practices should reflect this. - 1.3 The Association's Financial Regulations include the CIPFA Code recommended clauses in relation to treasury management. - 1.4 Taking account of the large cash sums moving in and out of the Association it is important that appropriate Treasury Management procedures and practices are in place.
-Treasury Management is concerned with making appropriate use of surplus funds whilst meeting the overriding need to protect the capital sum and, in the case of borrowing, keeping costs to a minimum whilst ensuring the stability of the longer-term financial position. - 1.5 Overall control of the Association's treasury management rests with the Board of Management.
-The Officers of the Association must not operate outside of the guidelines set out in this policy and are accountable at all times to the Board for their actions and decisions. - 1.6 It is essential that Board Members are aware of and understand the decisions being made by the Association and their financial implications.
-The Board of Management is responsible for reviewing and monitoring the financial requirements of the Association in compliance with SHR Regulatory Standards, FHA's Financial Regulations and CIPFA's Code of Practice on Treasury Management.
-The Director shall ensure that Board and Staff Members will be briefed and receive appropriate training as requested or required.
+Treasury Management is concerned with making appropriate use of surplus funds whilst meeting the overriding need to protect the capital sum and, in the case of borrowing, keeping costs to a minimum whilst ensuring the stability of the longer-term financial position. - 1.5 Overall control of the Association's treasury management rests with the Management Committee.
+The Officers of the Association must not operate outside of the guidelines set out in this policy and are accountable at all times to the Committee for their actions and decisions. - 1.6 It is essential that Committee Members are aware of and understand the decisions being made by the Association and their financial implications.
+The Management Committee is responsible for reviewing and monitoring the financial requirements of the Association in compliance with SHR Regulatory Standards, FHA's Financial Regulations and CIPFA's Code of Practice on Treasury

+Management.
+The Director shall ensure that Committee and Staff Members will be briefed and receive appropriate training as requested or required.

-2.0 Treasury Management Policy Statement.
+2.0 Treasury Management Policy Statement

-- 2.1 The management of all money and capital market transactions in connection with cash and funding resources of the Association and the control of the associated risk. - Taking account of the large cash sums moving in and out of the Association it is important that appropriate Treasury Management procedures and practices are in place.
-Treasury Management is concerned with making appropriate use of surplus funds whilst meeting the overriding need to protect the capital sum and, in the case of borrowing, keeping costs to a minimum whilst ensuring the stability of the longer-term financial position. - 2.3 The Association comprises of a number of different operations or cost centres.
+- 2.1 Treasury Management is the management of all the Association's borrowings, investments and cashflows, including its banking, money market and capital market transactions and the control of the associated risks. - 2.2 The Association comprises of a number of different operations or cost centres.
 Treasury Management allows the organisation to deal with the combined position of each cost centre within the Association in the most advantageous way.
-All funds of the Association should be aggregated for Treasury Management purposes. - It is essential that Committee Members are aware of and understand the decisions being made by the Association and their financial implications.
+All funds of the Association should be aggregated for Treasury Management purposes. - 2.3 It is essential that Committee Members are aware of and understand the decisions being made by the Association and their financial implications.
 The Management Committee is responsible for reviewing and monitoring the financial requirements of the Association in compliance with SHR Regulatory Standards, Forth HA's Financial Regulations and CIPFA's Treasury Management Guide.
 Committee Members will be briefed and receive appropriate training as requested or required.